 b.
 Recreation Impact Level.
 The lake elevation of 1,060 feet NGVD29 is defined as the Recreation Impact Level.
 At this level action must be taken to prevent significant impacts from occurring.
-At the level of 1,060 feet NGVD29, the dangers to those participating in water based recreation activities would increase due to hazardous conditions.
+At the level of 1,060 feet NGVD29, the dangers to those participating in water-based recreation activities would increase due to hazardous conditions.
 Steps are taken to alert the marina staff and public of existing dangers.
-Woodring Campground and Doll Mountain Day Use boat ramps are closed to the public when water level is below elevation 1,060 feet NGVD29.
+Woodring Campground and Doll Mountain Day Use boat ramps are closed to the public when water level is below 1,060 feet NGVD29.
+At elevation 1,060 feet NGVD29, the Harris Branch Beach is closed.
+The designated swimming area buoys are completely out of the water and cannot be moved.